Nolan Jones Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- In his most recent outing on Sunday against the Oakland Athletics, the left-hander tossed five innings, giving up one earned run while surrendering four hits.
+- His last time out was on Sunday against the Oakland Athletics, when the righty threw six scoreless innings while allowing two hits.

-- The 29-year-old has put together a 4.66 ERA and 8.2 strikeouts per nine innings in 18 games this season, while giving up a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.